Bilalhussainj/Data_Analytics_with_R/README.md

 # Data_Analytics_with_R
 Data Analytics with R module in Msc Data Science

 The module covered topics including statistical learning and supervised/unsupervised machine learning.
-It covered the advantages and disadvanted of the different methods.
+It covered the advantages and disadvantages of the different methods.
 It also went over what happens when you initialise each model.
 Using different strategies to find optimal hyperparameters was also a key part of the module.

 The first coursework (uploaded as CW1) tested on the following topics: